OctopusDeploy/blog/blog/2020-07/using-jenkins-pipelines/index.md

 ![](plugin.png "width=500")

 This plugin works by calling the Octopus CLI.
-This can be installed separately, but for this example we'll have Jenkins download and install the CLI through the Custom Tools plugin:
+The CLI can be installed separately, but for this example we'll have Jenkins download and install the CLI through the Custom Tools plugin:

 ![](customtools.png "width=500")